ifa-ifa/Lunar-Tear/readme.md

 ## Credits

-"Kaine" by yretenai (https://github.com/yretenai/kaine) and binary templates by WoefulWolf (https://github.com/WoefulWolf/replicant_templates/tree/main) were very helpful when making this mod
+"Kaine" by yretenai (https://github.com/yretenai/kaine) and binary templates by WoefulWolf (https://github.com/WoefulWolf/replicant_templates/tree/main) were very helpful when making this

 iffyfuistatement for helping me test the mod and providing test files.